-- 3.3.1 Instead of withdrawal which is raised by a student, the Registrar may deregister a student by removing his/her registration from the Student Register for justifiable grounds including but not limited to failure to complete the prescribed registration procedures after admission to the University, failure to settle the tuition fee, failure to apply for deferment of study while not registering for any modules, expiration of the maximum study period stipulated by the University, or withdrawn from study without completing the withdrawal procedures. - 3.3.2 Deregistered students may apply for reinstatement within a grace period of three months after they have been deregistered from the University. - 3.3.3 Students are required to submit their application for reinstatement to the Registry.
-Approval for reinstatement of deregistered students will be granted by the Registrar on a case-by-case basis.
-In case of approval for reinstatement is granted, the applicant has to pay a non-refundable reinstatement fee as listed in the appended Fees Schedule. - 3.3.4 Reinstatement of student status will be granted twice at maximum for each student during his/her study at the University.
+- 4.3.1 Instead of withdrawal which is raised by a student, the Dean of Graduate School may deregister a student by removing his/her registration from the Student Register for justifiable grounds including but not limited to failure to complete the prescribed registration procedures after admission to the University, failure to settle the tuition fee, failure to apply for deferment of study while not registering for any modules, expiration of the maximum study period stipulated by the University, or withdrawn from study without completing the withdrawal procedures. - 4.3.2 Deregistered students may apply for reinstatement within a grace period of three months after they have been deregistered from the University. - 4.3.3 Students are required to submit their application for reinstatement to the Graduate School.
+Approval for reinstatement of deregistered students will be granted by the Dean of Graduate School on a case-by-case basis. - 4.3.4 Reinstatement of student status will be granted twice at maximum for each student during his/her study at the University. - 4.3.5 Fees apply to application for reinstatement.

-4. Deferment of Study
+5. Deferment of Study

-- 4.1 Students may be permitted to defer their studies owing to health reasons, financial difficulties, representing the University or Hong Kong to partake in activities or other valid personal reasons. - 4.2 The minimum period for deferment of study is one semester.
+- 5.1 Students may be permitted to defer their studies owing to health reasons, financial difficulties, representing the University or student's own country to partake in activities or other valid personal reasons. - 5.2 The minimum period for deferment of study is one semester.
 Students can, in each deferment application, apply for deferment from one semester up to one academic year.

-- 4.3 If deferment is required for the first semester of the first year of study when the student has not yet started the programme, the student concerned can still submit an application for deferment but the deferment period will be limited to the first semester only and it cannot be extended under any circumstances.
-The student will have to reapply for admission if s/he cannot resume study after the first semester. - 4.4 The period of deferment will be counted as part of the expected programme duration and the period of study.
-In any case, a student must complete the programme within the maximum study period; otherwise s/he will be required to discontinue his/her study. - 4.5 Applications for deferment, together with supporting documents, should reach the Registry before the commencement of the semester concerned. - 4.6 Applications for deferment of study submitted after the semester concerned has commenced will not be considered, unless the deferment is attributable to substantial and mitigating reasons that are beyond the applicant's control, and the application will be reviewed by the Registrar on a case-by-case basis. - 4.7 By the end of the deferment period, the student should return to the University to resume his/her studies.
+- 5.3 If deferment is required for the first semester of the first year of study when the student has not yet started the programme, the student concerned can still submit an application for deferment but the deferment period will be limited to the first semester only and it cannot be extended.
+The student will have to re-apply for admission if s/he cannot resume study after the first semester. - 5.4 The period of deferment will be counted as part of the expected programme duration and the period of study.
+In any case, a student must complete the programme within the maximum study period; otherwise s/he will be required to discontinue his/her study. - 5.5 Applications for deferment, together with supporting documents, should reach the Graduate School before the commencement of the semester concerned. - 5.6 Applications for deferment of study submitted after the semester concerned has commenced will not be considered, unless the deferment is attributable to substantial and mitigating reasons that are beyond the applicant's control, and the application will be reviewed by the Dean of Graduate School on a case-by-case basis. - 5.7 By the end of the deferment period, the student should return to the University to resume his/her studies.
 S/he should settle the tuition fees and complete the necessary registration procedures.
-Students who fail to resume studies according to the schedule might be deregistered from the University by the Registrar. - 4.8 Fees apply to application for deferment of study.
+Students who fail to resume studies according to the schedule might be deregistered from the University. - 5.8 Fees apply to application for deferment of study.

-5. Duration of Study and Study Load
+6. Duration of Study

-5.1 Expected Programme Duration and Maximum Period of Study
+6.1 Expected Programme Duration and Maximum Period of Study